 \begin{enumerate}

 \item \textbf{The SMC induces a local dynamical friction wake in the LMC's halo that extends along the SMC's past orbit and persists over multiple pericenters}.
 At MW infall, the SMC's dynamical friction wake extends over $\sim20$ kpc and has a peak density contrast of $\sim0.4$ relative to the LMC's initial density profile (see Figure \ref{fig:composite}).
-The SMC's wake is primarily captured by the LMC's quadrupole, which peaks at SMC pericenters (see Figures \ref{fig:odens_orders} \& \ref{fig:modes}).
+The SMC's wake is primarily captured by the LMC's quadrupole, which peaks at SMC pericenters but persists throughout the simulation (see Figures \ref{fig:odens_orders} and \ref{fig:modes}).

-\item \textbf{The SMC displaces the LMC's density center at each pericentric approach, creating a dipole response in the LMC halo.} At the time of MW infall, there are two identifiable overdensities in the LMC's halo associated with the dipole responses to the SMC (see Figure \ref{fig:composite}).
+\item \textbf{The SMC displaces the LMC's density center at each pericentric approach, exciting a dipole response in the LMC halo.} At the time of MW infall, there are two identifiable overdensities in the LMC's halo associated with the dipole excitations by the SMC (see Figure \ref{fig:composite}).
 The Inner Overdensity leads the SMC at $\sim 60$ kpc from the LMC's center and has a density contrast of $\sim0.5$ with respect to the initial density profile of the LMC halo.
 This forms as the SMC approaches its next (third) pericenter passage.
 The Outer Overdensity (density contrast $\sim 0.4$ at $\sim$ 100 kpc) formed from the density center displacement of the LMC during the SMC's previous (second) pericenter.

-\item \textbf{The LMC's spherically-averaged DM density profile at MW infall is similar to its initial profile (within 5\%), though SMC-induced asymmetries are locally important} (Figure \ref{fig:lmc_profiles}).
+\item \textbf{The LMC's spherically averaged DM density profile at MW infall is similar to its initial profile (within 5\%), although SMC-induced asymmetries are locally important} (Figure \ref{fig:lmc_profiles}).
 The power in the LMC Expansion at infall is dominated by the monopole.
 However, the LMC Expansion does have power in odd harmonics.
 As such, asymmetries in the LMC's halo produced by the SMC (e.g. the wake) cannot be ignored, and will impact the acceleration field of the combined system (see Figure \ref{fig:force-errors}).